You have skipped the navigation, tab for page content

 Each week, fans vote for their RLWC2026 Team of the Week from players nominated after the previous weekend's NRL and Super League matches, who are eligible for the 10 nations contesting Rugby League World Cup 2026.

-The RLWC2026 Team of the Week will be announced each Wednesday.
+The RLWC2026 Team of the Week is announced each Wednesday.

 Apisai Koroisau Try